GoogleContainerTools/kaniko/README.md

 #### --tarPath

-Set this flag as `--tarPath=<path>` to save the image as a tarball at path instead of pushing the image.
+Set this flag as `--tarPath=<path>` to save the image as a tarball at path.
 You need to set `--destination` as well (for example `--destination=image`).
+If you want to save the image as tarball only you also need to set `--no-push`.

 #### --target